 Aboutness: Is it about the company or just a passing mention of the company name?

-- Removal unnecessary text from the updates, e.g.
+Removal of unnecessary text from the updates, e.g.

-** Stock tickers were removed, e.g. removed the ticker (Nasdaq: TBBK) from “The Bancorp, Inc. (Nasdaq: TBBK) today announced..”,
+** Stock tickers are removed, e.g. (Nasdaq: TBBK) will be removed from the excerpt “The Bancorp, Inc. (Nasdaq: TBBK) today announced...”

-** Changed text from “Today” to the current date of the update
+** Changes text from “Today” to the current date of the update.